polywrap/documentation/docs/developers/create-as-web3api.md

 As you can see, the `SimpleStorage.sol` smart contract already exposes a `setHash()` method.

 In steps `1` and `2`, our SimpleStorage Web3API is sending a "sub-query" to the IPFS and Ethereum Web3APIs we imported within our schema.
 These Web3APIs can be implements as a WASM based Web3API, or a plugin in the client's language (ex: JavaScript).
 For more information on plugins, see the ["Plugin an Existing JS SDK"](/developers/create-js-plugin) documentation.

+The `Ethereum_Mutation.sendTransaction` function also accepts an optional argument, `connectionOverride`.
+This option allows you to select the network in which you're transacting with, which can be a node, network name (e.g. `"rinkeby"`), or chain ID.
+The `connectionOverride` argument is a string type and defaults to `"mainnet"` if a value is not passed in.

 To verify everything is implemented correctly, try running `yarn build` and see if the Web3API build succeeds.